A Cold Boost – Turku saunas and winter swimming locations

 FROM THE STEPS OF THE PIER TO THE WATER AND THE DELIGHTFUL FROZEN PLUNGE!
 HANDS DRIPPING WITH ICE WATER AND A TINGLING SENSATION ALL OVER, AS YOU MAKE YOUR QUICK ESCAPE.
 THEN COMES A WAVE OF HEAT, CARESSING THE ENTIRE BODY.
 OH, WHAT A WONDERFUL FEELING!

 Winter swimming is a fantastic example of Finnish madness.
 It perfectly represents the famous strength that flows through our Nordic veins.
-We fear not a dip into an icy hole, nor the frozen and pitch-black water underneath – more to the point, we actually enjoy it and long for the experience!
+We fear neither a dip into an icy hole nor the frozen and pitch-black water underneath – more to the point, we actually enjoy it and long for the experience!

 In all honesty, is there a nicer feeling than swimming in the ice and sweltering in the sauna, along with the total body euphoria that follows?
 No, no there is not.

 • Wellbeing - Winter swimming actually increases the production of happiness hormones such as dopamine and endorphin.
-(Could this be the reason why Finns are such a happy nation?)
+(Could this be the reason why Finns are such happy people?)

 • Speeds up the metabolism - Activates brown fat and the processing of waste products.